380 South Lamar Street

 Tuesday, October 22, 20196:30 - 8 PM

-At the Tougaloo College Art Gallery, Bennie G. Thompson Academic and Civil Rights Center
+In the Bennie G. Thompson Academic and Civil Rights Research Center Auditorium, Tougaloo College

 The fourth offering of the Art and Civil Rights Initiative (ACRI) lecture series—a series intended to provide a collective understanding of the influence of social causes on artists, and of artists, on historical events—features Harry Allen, a pioneering photojournalist of the early hip-hop movement.
 Allen will share his presentation, Shooting the Enemy: My Life in Pictures with the People Who Became Public Enemy, which uses his photographs to highlight major links between some of the most popular hip-hop music created in the 1980s and the creative activism of the 1960s.
 Shooting the Enemy provides documentation of hip hop’s rise and the early stages of supergroup, Public Enemy, and includes candid images he captured of the influential hip-hop group prior to their recording career.